-The programme of the workshop could be found here.
+The programme of the workshop and link to slides and supplementary materials could be found here.

 We will hold presentations and tutorials during morning sessions, and concurrent coding and documentation sprints during afternoon sessions (except swapping them places on Thursday).
 Actitivies that will take place in the afternoons and their schedule will be decided at the beginning of the workshop dependently on how many people will sign up to the proposed coding and documentation sprints.
 At the end of each day we will hear brief reports from group activities.

 - 17.00 - ICMS is closed for visitors

 Workshop dinner: Wednesday, 18th January, 18.30-21.00, Vittoria on the Bridge (19 George IV Bridge, Edinburgh, Scotland, EH1 1EN)

 The International Centre for Mathematical Sciences is a mathematical research centre which brings together mathematicians and practitioners in science, industry and commerce for research workshops and other meetings.
 See this page for the details about its facilities and travel directions.
 ICMS provides Eduroam wireless network, but in order to be able to connect, you have to configure it at your home institution before travel.
 Alternatively, please ask for guest logins at the workshop.

 Registration for the workshop is free of charge, but all participants need to register as the number of places is limited.
 If you plan to come, we will appreciate if you could register as soon as possible to help us with planning.
 The deadline for the registration is January 7th, 2017.
 To fill in the registration form please proceed to this Eventbrite page and click on the “Register” button and then on “Checkout”.

 The list of participants can be viewed here.